-The first few days of your new international life may have passed; you have figured out transportation and accommodation and have begun to settle.
+The first few days of your new international life may have passed; you have figured out transportation and accommodation and have begun to settle in.
 If that is the case, you are all set to dive into the more complicated aspects of your expat experience.
 Local bureaucracy, language barriers and cultural differences might complicate things, but don’t be disheartened!

 By now, you have found your dream house or at least a place where you can picture yourself staying for the duration of your international assignment.
 Then it is time to provide offices as well as your family and friends with your new contact information.

 It may seem tempting to focus on your loved ones back home.
 Of course you want them to know how to get in touch with you anytime.
 Post cards, personal letters and care packages from home can ease your home sickness and provide invaluable emotional support during your international life.

 But wait!
 Before you start looking forward to handwritten notes and the taste of your favorite candy, you should take care of official matters first.
 Get in touch with government offices that handle your visa or your international moving company and inform them of your new address and contact details.
 The latter will need to know where to move your belongings to, after all.